tharuka-tech/Python-Weather-API-App/README.md

 # Python Weather API App

 ## Overview
 This Python Weather API App allows users to get real-time weather data for any city in the world using the OpenWeatherMap API.
-It retrieves information such as temperature, humidity, wind speed, and current weather conditions in a simple command-line interface.
+It retrieves information such as temperature, humidity, wind speed, and current weather conditions in a simple User-friendly interface.

 ## Features
 - Real-time weather data retrieval.